KPI Tree

 How KPI Tree uses Google Sheets differently

-Most tools either ignore spreadsheets entirely or treat them as a temporary workaround.
-KPI Tree treats Google Sheets as a legitimate entry point, with the same ownership, causation, and accountability features as a warehouse connection, and a clear graduation path when you are ready.
+Most tools either ignore spreadsheets or treat them as a temporary workaround to be migrated away.
+KPI Tree treats Google Sheets as a legitimate source and adds the same layer above it that it adds above a warehouse: causal drivers, ownership, routed action and verified impact.

-Spreadsheets as a first-class data source
+Spreadsheets as a first-class source

-A clear graduation path that preserves your work
+A graduation path that keeps your structure

-Other data sources that work with KPI Tree.
+Related integrations.
+More sources that work with KPI Tree.

 Common questions